Meisterschueler/ogn-python/README.md

 ### Available tasks

-- `app.collect.celery.update_takeoff_landings` - Compute takeoffs and landings.
+- `app.tasks.update_takeoff_landings` - Compute takeoffs and landings.
-- `app.collect.celery.update_logbook_entries` - Add/update logbook entries.
+- `app.tasks.celery.update_logbook_entries` - Add/update logbook entries.
-- `app.collect.celery.update_logbook_max_altitude` - Add max altitudes in logbook when flight is complete (takeoff and landing).
+- `app.tasks.celery.update_logbook_max_altitude` - Add max altitudes in logbook when flight is complete (takeoff and landing).
-- `app.collect.celery.import_ddb` - Import registered devices from the DDB.
+- `app.tasks.celery.import_ddb` - Import registered devices from the DDB.
-- `app.collect.celery.update_receivers_country_code` - Update country code in receivers table if None.
-- `app.collect.celery.purge_old_data` - Delete AircraftBeacons and ReceiverBeacons older than given 'age'.
-- `app.collect.celery.update_stats` - Create stats and update receivers/devices with stats.
-- `app.collect.celery.update_ognrange` - Create receiver coverage stats for Melissas ognrange.

 If the task server is up and running, tasks could be started manually.
 Here we compute takeoffs and landings for the past 90 minutes: